Courage Kenny Rehabilitation Institute

 A doctor's referral is required to participate in the CIMT program.

 To make a referral or for more information, call

 After a stroke or brain injury, regaining your strength and the use of your arm can be an ongoing challenge.
-Sister Kenny offers an intensive treatment approach for people who struggle with limited arm function.
+Courage Kenny Rehabilitation Institute offers an intensive treatment approach for people who struggle with limited arm function.

 Constraint Induced Movement Therapy (CIMT) is designed to improve functional ability for persons who have had a brain injury or stroke.

 People who participate in this therapy can achieve 20 to 40 percent improvement in the use of their affected arm.

 Children with hemiparesis may benefit from the modified CIMT program at the former Courage Center locations.

 Program participants at Abbott Northwestern Hospital

 "I use my left hand now like I did before my stroke."

 "I scratched my nose with my weak arm without even thinking about it!"